codingteam/horta-hell/README.md

     $ sudo /vagrant/update-horta.sh

-This script will take care of cloning or updating the horta source code, (re-)compiling, (re-)installing and (re-)starting the horta.
+This script will take care of cloning or updating the source code of all embedded packages, (re-)compiling, (re-)installing and (re-)starting the services.